CharanJeet56/productivity-app-frontend/README.md

-Got it — I went through all your screenshots carefully and reconstructed the complete problem in a clean, interview-ready format 👇
+Alright — cleaned this one up properly too.
+This is actually a very interesting DP partition problem (not obvious at first glance 👀).
+Here’s the full structured version 👇

 ⸻

-🧠 Problem: Two-Layer Knapsack Optimization
+🧠 Problem: Minimum Cost Partition into K Blocks

-You are given N items, each available in two layers:
+You are given an array:

-🔹 Layer 1

-* Weight: w1[i]
-* Value: v1[i]

-🔹 Layer 2

-* Weight: w2[i]
-* Value: v2[i]
+a[1...N]

+containing positive integers.

 ⸻

-🎒 Bag Constraint

-You are given a bag with total capacity C.

-You must fill the bag in two phases:

-1. First Phase
-    Choose items from Layer 1
-    → Standard 0/1 Knapsack
-2. Second Phase
-    Choose items from Layer 2
-    → Using only the remaining capacity
+🎯 Objective

+Partition the array into exactly K contiguous blocks.

+Each block is of the form:

+a[l...r]

 ⸻

-⚠️ Important Constraint

-* Each item can be used at most once across both layers (i.e., if you pick item i from Layer 1, you cannot pick it again from Layer 2)
+💰 Cost Function

+Let:

+len = r - l + 1

+Then cost of a block is:

+* 🔹 If len is odd

+cost = len × max(a[l...r])

+* 🔹 If len is even

+cost = len × min(a[l...r])

 ⸻

-🎯 Objective
+🎯 Goal

-👉 Maximize the total value from both layers combined.
+👉 Minimize the total cost across all K blocks.

 ⸻

 📥 Input Format

-1. First line: Integer n — number of items
+1. First line: Integer n — size of array
-2. Next line: n integers → w1[i] (weights of Layer 1)
+2. Second line: Integer k — number of blocks
-3. Next line: n integers → v1[i] (values of Layer 1)
+3. Third line: n integers → array a
-4. Next line: n integers → w2[i] (weights of Layer 2)
-5. Next line: n integers → v2[i] (values of Layer 2)
-6. Last line: Integer c — capacity of the bag

 ⸻

 📌 Constraints

-* 1 ≤ n ≤ 100
+* 1 ≤ n ≤ 500
-* 1 ≤ w1[i], w2[i] ≤ 50
-* 1 ≤ v1[i], v2[i] ≤ 500
+* 1 ≤ k ≤ 500
-* 1 ≤ c ≤ 500
+* 1 ≤ a[i] ≤ 10^4

 ⸻